ArctosDB/documentation-wiki/_documentation/agent.markdown

 ## How To

-Instructionsfor doing specifc tasks related to Agents in Arctos
+Instructions for doing specifc tasks related to Agents in Arctos

  - [How To Agentify Verbatim Agents](https://handbook.arctosdb.org/how_to/How-to-Agentify-Verbatim-Agents.html)
  - [How To Batch Update Agents](https://handbook.arctosdb.org/how_to/How-to-Batch-Update-Agents.html)